 If the defense collapses into the paint, Paul will quickly whip a skip pass around the perimeter to J.J.
 Reddick for a wide-open three-point shot.
 To keep the defense honest, CP3 will feint a hard drive toward the basket; he’ll create space, pull back, and rise up for a deadly midrange jump-shot.
 As a last resort, Paul will work his way into the paint for easy layups and smooth floaters.

 In the first round of the 2015 playoffs, Paul took a dribble handoff from Griffin, weaved his way through traffic, and banked a game-winning, fade-away off the backboard to close out the Spurs in seven games.
-This year, Paul will certainly be out for more, with his legacy on the line.
+This season, Paul was out for more, with his legacy on the line.
+Sadly, he couldn’t quite make it happen.

 8. Damian Lillard